Skip to content

 #5.
 PDF Expert: Best for Mac and iPad Users

 PDF Expert is the only Mac-and-iOS-native editor in this list, and it’s the only one priced primarily as a one-time perpetual license rather than a subscription.
-We ran it on the MacBook Air M2 and an iPad Pro, and the Apple Pencil annotation flow on iPad is the smoothest of any PDF tool we’ve tested.
+On iPad, its Apple Pencil annotation flow is among the smoothest of any PDF tool.

 Editing text inside an existing PDF preserves font, color, and size automatically when the original font is installed locally.
 OCR is included rather than a separate module.
 Form filling works on every PDF type, including XFA forms that some Windows tools refuse outright.